 - 1 tablespoon lard or canola oil

-- 1/2 cup loose-packed dried chiles de árbol stemmed and roughly torn (I knocked out some of the seeds inside to make the spice level more family-friendly)
+- 1/2 cup loose-packed dried chiles de árbol stemmed and roughly torn (knock out some of the seeds to make the spice level more family-friendly)

 - 6 garlic cloves peeled